mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 having an influence.

 **IISS EVA Suit**
-The Scout Service EVA suit is a hardier, more well- equipped version of its standard vacc suit.
+The Scout Service EVA suit is a hardier, more well-equipped version of its standard vacc suit.
 The suit is designed to handle multiple challenging and hazardous working environments with improved heat and radiation shielding, internal grav-assist, precise handling and extended life support for up to 48 hours.
-The equipment consists of two components: the vacc suit itself, which may be worn in non-vacuum, standard-gravity environments; and the EVA rig which is a heavy, multi- purpose apparatus that the suit clips into.
+The equipment consists of two components: the vacc suit itself, which may be worn in non-vacuum, standard-gravity environments; and the EVA rig which is a heavy, multi-purpose apparatus that the suit clips into.

 The rig includes a set of waldos for sample collection and several sealed storage containers to store them